elenaferr0/bnb-branching-strategy-learning/report/sections/dataset.typ

 - a subset of BPEQ problems from the original experiment #footnote[https://www.montefiore.uliege.be/~ama/files/perso_bpeq_train.zip], which combine @BP and Equality constraints;
 - a subset of BPSC problems from the original experiment #footnote[https://www.montefiore.uliege.be/~ama/files/perso_bpsc_train.zip], which combine @BP and @SC constraints.

 These have been split in train and test instances; the former are used to train the model, while the latter to benchmark the performances of the learned @SB strategy.
-Note that the split two is done by dividing the problems before the dataset generation; in such a way, all features extracted from the test set are fully independent from the training set.
+Note that the split two is done by dividing the problems before the dataset generation; in such a way, all features extracted from the benchmark set are fully independent from the training set.
 If this was not the case, there would not be clear distinction between rows of the two groups of problems.

 #ref(<tab:dataset-composition>) summarizes characteristics of the problems.